-Nothing can lull us into thinking we have plenty of time to get ready for spring than the heater running full blast and a few snow flurries swirling around.
+Nothing can lull us into thinking we have plenty of time to get ready for spring quicker than the heater running full blast and a few snow flurries swirling around outside the window like it is today in zone 6b, Central Illinois; however I heard the Canadian Honkers flying north overhead on Sunday.
 I was idly starring out the window when what to my wandering eyes should appear?
-No!
-Not a miniature sleigh and eight tiny reindeer.
-Hundreds if not thousands of majestic Canadian Honkers flying in their classic V-shaped formation due north signaling the transition from winter to spring.
-And their haunting sound echoing across the cold, brown corn fields of Illinois.
+Not a miniature sleigh and eight tiny reindeer, but hundreds if not thousands of majestic Canadian Honkers flying in their classic V-shaped formation due north signaling the transition from winter to spring.
+Their haunting sound echoing across the cold, brown corn fields of Illinois gave me a jolt!
 Guess what can hurl me out of my winter doldrums faster than a jet propelled water slide?
 That’s right!
 Canadian honkers on their way back to what we are thinking is still the frozen tundra.
-Images of icebergs floating in Lake Michigan appeared in my mind and I think “what’s the deal with these geese?”
+Images of those American Eagles floating on little ice rafts appeared in my mind and I think “what’s the deal with these geese?”

 Some of our savvy rose friends plant them in pots and let them harden by placing them in their green houses.
 I have bought potted roses and hardened them by taking them inside the warmer garage each night and taken them out in the sunshine until they acclimate to cooler temperatures than the greenhouses they just came from.
-However, let’s talk about what I did with the bare root roses I received from Tennessee grower S&W.
+However, let’s talk about what I did with the bare root roses I received early.

 - It’s key that you unpack them immediately

-- S &W includes very good instructions with their roses
+- Most shippers include very good instructions with their roses

 - Immediately place your roses in a large bucket of water

 - I used Haven Brands Moo-Poo Tea to soak my roses

 - Look for and expect grade 1 roses:

 - Before planting, broken or dead roots and stems may be gently pruned.